 The bottom line is that each state will have different laws regarding the maximum amount of time a carrier can take to complete the claims process.
 Just know that if you follow the steps above, you should receive your payment faster (7-30 days).

 Thanks for reading our post How Long Does It Take to Get Life Insurance Money?
 We hope you have a better understanding of how quickly life insurance payouts after death as well as the life insurance claims process.
-Please contact us if you have any questions about life insurance or visit our Life Insurance 101 to learn more.
+Please contact us if you have any questions about life insurance or visit our Life Insurance Rates by Age to see sample quotes and more.